iOS 26

 12. Contact Apple Support

-At this point, it looks like your iPhone might have a hardware problem related to Bluetooth and Wi-Fi radios.
+At this point, your iPhone might have a hardware problem related to Bluetooth and Wi-Fi radios.

 This was our complete guide to fixing “AirDrop not working” issues.
 In your case, what was the culprit?
 Was Hotspot enabled?
-Was AirDrop set up to Contacts only?
+Was AirDrop set up for Contacts only?

 Founder & Editor-in-Chief